-Whom do I contact for help with applying for a Sexual Assault Protective Order?
+Who do I contact for help applying for a Sexual Assault Protective Order?

-- If there were other incidences of physical violence or threats of physical violence with the respondent that did not include sexual assault, you can also include a description of those incidences, where they occurred and when they occurred.
+If there were other incidences of physical violence or threats of physical violence with the respondent that did not include sexual assault, you could also include a description of those incidences, where they occurred, and when they occurred.

 Will the respondent know what information I included in the petition?